 And that brings me to another point: A business can never succeed without the support and understanding of a founder’s loved ones.
 At the start of founding a company, founders should ensure that their partners are fully aware and bought into the challenge.
 As always, communication on this issue with your loved ones is key.
 That doesn’t mean that your partner will always understand or that there won’t be tension.
 There will not always be harmony, but you should always communicate what you are doing and why it’s important.
 There are certain times, an IPO road show for example, where balance will become even more out of whack, and it’s best to highlight what will happen in advance.

 Choosing between work and family demands can ignite hard decisions, but there are right decisions to be made, and you can figure out this balancing act.
 At times, you need a framework to help you with the day-to-day conundrums.
-Brad Smith, the CEO of Intuit, has articulated this dilemma very well.
+Brad Smith, Intuit’s chairman and former CEO, has articulated this dilemma very well.
 He describes two categories of moments in life: “rubber ball moments” and “crystal ball moments.”
 He said of the rubber ball moments, if you drop them, they’ll bounce and come back.
 With the crystal ball moments, if you let them drop, they shatter and they never come back.
 As he said, “Our key in life is to make sure we know which is which.”

 Technology, and the constant connectivity it offers, has made many of the daily choices both easier and harder.
 In a world that’s connected 24/7, in which we check email after dinner (and often, sadly, during dinner), and we can work from home when the kids are off from school, there’s no longer such a thing as on hours and off hours.
 It has become so extreme and so taxing for some workers that there has been a barrage of backlash of late, and a bill was introduced in New York that would make it illegal for companies to require employees to check email after hours.
 France passed such a law in 2017, and Volkswagen shuts off its email server at night.